|From Metaphysical Freedom |

 I would guess that precursors of this idea most probably have been published; whether the idea of Epistemic Freedom has been fully articulated before ESR, I don't know.
 If you do, I would be most grateful that you offer either citations for the statement of the idea, or information showing that prominent authors in the field demonstrated lack of awareness of it.

-: Indeed, because people are seldom fully sincere with each other, and often not with themselves, asking for a public or private opinion yields very different answers from observing what opinions someone acts upon.
+: Indeed, because people are seldom both fully aware of themselves and fully sincere with either each other or themselves, asking for a public or private opinion of what one thinks often yields very different answers than observing what opinions one acts upon.

 ``Do you believe that salute in the afterlife trumps any and all pleasure in this life? — Sure!´´ will reply the member of most any established religion.
-But his acts reflect that he doesn't take said precept very seriously.
+But his acts reflect that he doesn't take said precept quite that seriously, though he may be quite steadfast in signalling his membership of the religious group.
 In more mundane cases, people's choice in professional career, food consumption, marriage, investment, etc., reveal actual preferences often different from what they would openly state.
 How much is due to deliberate choices vs irrational miscalculations, we don't have to double-guess.

 : Note that ``knowledge´´ here actually encompasses not just the conscious opinions that one could explicitly state, but all the unconscious opinions, wired reflexes, etc., that lead a human to respond to his environment.